Why it’s time to voice security concerns about smart assistants in the enterprise

 The future?
 Private enterprise virtual assistants

 When it comes to voice-assisted applications, the only way companies can ensure privacy and prevent hacks is to run their own separate AI-based voice assistants with enterprise-grade administrative controls.
 This next-level virtual assistant will make full use of voice recognition and biometrics to ensure that only those within an organization that have been authorized can access information.
-End-to-end encryption will enhance data privacy for voice-assisted use of video conferences, calls, messages document sharing and other productivity and collaboration purposes.
-Equally, the setup behind bespoke enterprise assistants will be customisable, with audit trails, data logs, and privacy settings making staying compliant easier, no matter how stringent an industry’s stipulations are.
+End-to-end encryption will enhance data privacy for voice-assisted use of secure video conferencing, calls, messages document sharing and other productivity and collaboration purposes.
+Equally, the setup behind bespoke enterprise assistants will be customisable, with audit trails, data logs, and privacy settings making staying in compliance with data protection easier, no matter how stringent an industry’s stipulations are.
 More importantly, web giants will be out of the picture so they will not be able to harness the data from these private AI assistants for their own retargeting purposes.

 While these private virtual assistants may not arrive in the workplace as soon as their less secure counterparts, they will be capable of handling all the day-to-day voice commands thrown their way, without the worry of exposing the company to any security risks or privacy breaches.
 This peace of mind will be worth the wait, keeping data safe within the virtual walls of the organisation, no matter how much confidential information employees choose to share with the virtual assistant.